 Health scams often target older people

 Have you ever opened a magazine and seen an ad for a lotion that will take years off your age?
-Or have you ever turned on the TV and seen the paid programming ad for the revolutionary bracelets that cure arthritis?
-As one ages the body begins to change in ways we sometimes do not like.
-Scammers know this so they target people of older age.
-Because of this it is important to be aware and ask yourself if it sounds too good to be true.
-Health scams can waste money, raise false hope, and at its worst, be dangerous to the person who uses the product.
-Often these scams target diseases that cannot be cured.
+Or have you ever turned on the TV and caught the paid programming ad for the revolutionary bracelets that cure arthritis?
+As one ages, the body begins to change in ways we sometimes do not like.
+Scammers know this, so they often target older people.
+Because of this, it is important to be aware and ask yourself if it sounds too good to be true.
+Health scams can waste money, raise false hope and, at their worst, be dangerous to the person who uses the product.
+Often these scams target chronic diseases that cannot be cured.

 Health scams come in many forms.
-A few examples of scams include the offering of anti-aging medications or arthritis remedies.
-Both of these claims are difficult to disprove because aging is a progression and changes take time.
+A few examples include the offering of anti-aging medications or arthritis remedies.
+Both claims are difficult to disprove because aging is a progression, and changes take time.
 Some symptoms may come and go.
 You may believe it was the product that made you feel better.

-According to the National Institute on Aging, Americans spend billions of dollars on dietary supplements.
+According to the National Center for Complementary and Integrative Health, Americans spend billions of dollars on natural product supplements.
 Most supplements do not undergo government testing before being placed on the market.
-The best way to age well is to eat healthy foods, exercise on a regular basis and don't smoke.
-Before using any health related product it is best to discuss it with your doctor to make sure it is not harmful or interfering with your current medications or treatment.
+The best way to age well is to eat healthy foods, exercise regularly and not smoke.
+Before using any health-related product, it is best to discuss it with your doctor or health care provider to ensure it is not harmful or interfering with your current medications or treatment.

-The National Institutes of Health recommends watching for warning signs in the health related claims.
+The Food and Drug Administration (FDA)recommends watching for warning signs in health-related claims.
 The following is a list of warning signs:

-- Claims the product is made from a special, secret or ancient formula
+- Time-tested or new-found treatment: Claims the product is made from a special, secret or ancient formula.

-- Claims to cure a disease that hasn't been cured yet
+- One product does it all: Claims to cure a disease that has not been cured.

-- Uses statements or unproven case histories from satisfied patients
+- Personal testimonials: Uses statements or unproven case histories from satisfied patients.